What is a Craniotomy?

 Before and after the surgery, make sure your child eats enough food with iron, calcium, and vitamins C and D. Fresh colorful fruits and vegetables, dairy food, and other products with added iron and calcium offer great ways to get these nutrients.

 Sometimes fears, behavior or expectations related to upcoming surgery can cause stress for families.
 Contact your child’s primary health care provider or Gillette Child and Family Services for support.

 We can also help with resources that might reduce anxiety for your family.
 Our child life specialists can provide emotional support and distractions, such as toys and movies in the waiting area before surgery begins.
 Child life specialists can also meet with your child’s siblings to address their feelings and concerns.

 Knowing what to expect can help everyone feel more prepared.
-We’ll take time to clarify short- and long-term expectations for outcomes following surgery.
+We’ll take time to clarify all expectations, including the long-term side effects of craniotomy surgery.

 Craniotomy Surgery at Gillette

 The perianesthesia (presurgery) staff welcomes you when you arrive.
 We weigh your child and ask them to change into a hospital gown.
 We also check temperature, pulse and blood pressure.
 A child life specialist helps your child feel more at ease with toys, crafts or movies.